Cairo accuses Gaza's Hamas of training Egyptian militants

-CAIRO Egyptian state television on Thursday accused Palestinian Hamas of training Egyptian Islamists in how to carry out bombings, piling yet more pressure on the Muslim Brotherhood, ally of Hamas.
+CAIRO Egyptian state television accused Palestinian Hamas on Thursday of training Egyptian Islamists in how to carry out bombings, putting more pressure on the Muslim Brotherhood, ally of Hamas.

 In neighbouring Gaza, the ruling Hamas Islamists strongly denied the allegations.